 Ethnomusicology: The Research Centre for Music, Media and Place (MMaP) conducts research in music as a cultural practice, through studying diverse traditions of local and "world" music.
 The MMaP website makes available or lists a fascinating array of documentaries and publications.

 Folklore: The Department of Folklore research a wide range of topics around the theme of intangible cultural heritage, including folksong, ballad, folktale, legend, language and play, ethnography of speaking, folk belief, traditional health systems, folk custom, folk drama, material culture, and vernacular architecture.
 Research areas also include folklore and culture, folklore and oral history, folklore and literature, folklore and gender, folklore and popular culture, and public sector folklore.
 Opportunities for fieldwork are rich in the province of Newfoundland and Labrador.
 See also the Memorial University Folklore Archives (MUNFLA).

-History: faculty profiles; faculty members in the Department of History engage in research in fields such as environmental history, social history, cultural history, military history and maritime history; research spans periods from the ancient world to the twenty-first century, and regions across the globe.
+History: Faculty members in the Department of History engage in research in fields such as environmental history, social history, cultural history, military history and maritime history; research spans periods from the ancient world to the twenty-first century, and regions across the globe.

-Linguistics: faculty profiles; research by language and subdiscipline; faculty members in the Department of Linguistics have active research programs in morphology, syntax, phonology, language variation, and language acquisition, with a strong emphasis on Aboriginal languages (Algonquian, Inuktitut, Iroquoian) and English language variation and change.
+Linguistics: Research by language and subdiscipline; faculty members in the Department of Linguistics have active research programs in morphology, syntax, phonology, language variation, and language acquisition, with a strong emphasis on Aboriginal languages (Algonquian, Inuktitut, Iroquoian) and English language variation and change.

-Philosophy: faculty profiles; faculty members in the Department of Philosophy have research strengths in Continental Philosophy, Metaphysics, Philosophy of Religion, Ethics and Social and Political Philosophy.
+Philosophy: Faculty members in the Department of Philosophy have research strengths in Continental Philosophy, Metaphysics, Philosophy of Religion, Ethics and Social and Political Philosophy.

-Political Science; faculty profiles; faculty members in the Department of Political Science have research strengths in public policy; European and international politics; and elections, campaigns and voting, particularly in Canada.
+Political Science: Faculty members in the Department of Political Science have research strengths in public policy; European and international politics; and elections, campaigns and voting, particularly in Canada.

-Sociology: faculty profiles; faculty members in the Department of Sociology have research strengths in the sociology of work, occupational health, immigration, culture and communications, theory, gender studies, political sociology, social and economic development, the environment, deviance, and criminology.
+Sociology: Faculty members in the Department of Sociology have research strengths in the sociology of work, occupational health, immigration, culture and communications, theory, gender studies, political sociology, social and economic development, the environment, deviance, and criminology.
 Much of the research conducted by the faculty engages with communities and social issues in Newfoundland and Labrador.